 - How was the book originally published?
 Was it serialised?

 Also, find out if anyone you know has read it before.
 That person can become your expert to guide you through the huge world you are about to enter.

 2. Divide it up

-Don’t sit in front of a 1,000 page novel panicking.
+The bigger the book, the more daunting it will seem.
+But don’t sit in front of a 1,000-page novel panicking.
 Divide it up into manageable chunks.
-If you’re happy to fold down corners of pages, maybe fold the bottom right corner of every 100th page and use the top right corner to track your progress.
-That way, you’ll be able to feel your way to the next milestone as you’re going.
+If you’re happy to fold down corners of pages, fold the bottom right corner of every 100th page.
+Then you can use the top right corner to track your progress.
+That way, you’ll be able to feel your way to the next milestone as you go.

 3. Find out where you read well

-You’re going to have to be comfortable.
+You’re going to have to be comfortable to read big books for your English course.
 Find a space that suits you and take advantage of it.
 You could even rearrange some furniture and build yourself a reading nook with cushions and a lamp and somewhere to put a cup of tea.

 It’s important that you have as few distractions as possible.
 Turn off your phone.
 Ignore the outside world.
 There’s only you and this great work of literature.
 Give it your full attention.